Hernán Siles Zuazo

-Hernán Siles Zuazo (21 March 1914 – 6 August 1996) was a Bolivian politician who served as the 46th president of Bolivia twice nonconsecutively from 1956 to 1960 and from 1982 to 1985.
+Hernán Siles Zuazo (21 March 1914 – 6 August 1996) was the 46th president of Bolivia, serving from 1956 to 1960 and from 1982 to 1985.
 He also briefly served as interim president in April 1952, and as the 27th vice president of Bolivia from 1952 to 1956.

 Early life

 Hernán Siles was the illegitimate son of the last Republican Party president of Bolivia, Hernando Siles Reyes and Isabel Zuazo Cusicanqui.
 Siles was raised by his mother.
 His half-brother Luis Adolfo Siles Salinas was president for five months in 1969.

 In 1931 Siles graduated from the American Institute in La Paz.
-He served in Bolivian army and was decorated for injury sustained while fighting in the Chaco War of 1932–35.
+He served in Bolivian army and was decorated for injury sustained while fighting in the Chaco War of 1932–1935.
 After the war he finished San Andres University with a degree in law.

 Siles was married to Maria Teresa Ormachea del Carpio and had three daughters, Marcela, Ana Maria and Isabel.